hbc/NGS_Data_Analysis_Course/sessionI/lessons/07_fastq_error_profiles.md

 ### Bioinformatics workflows

 When working with NGS data, the raw reads you get off of the sequencer will need to pass through a number of  different tools in order to generate your final desired output.
 The execution of this set of tools in a specified order is commonly referred to as a *workflow* or a *pipeline*.

-An example of the workflow we will be using for our RNA-seq analysis is provided below:
+An example of the workflow we will be using for our RNA-seq analysis is provided below with a brief description of each step.
+As we work through this pipeline during Sessions I and II, we will discuss each in more detail.

+1. Quality control - Assessing quality using FastQC
+2. Quality control - Trimming and/or filtering reads (if necessary)
+3. Align reads to reference genome using STAR (splice-aware aligner)
+4. Count the number of reads mapping to each gene using htseq-count
+5. Statistical analysis (count normalization, linear modeling using R-based tools)

 ![workflow](../img/rnaseq_workflow.png)